malickateeq/GitHub-Notes/Readme.md

         It's too late to get back now.
     ```

-## GitHub Branches

-    - Master branch is the stable version of the code.
-    - Feature branch for testing adding new things if satisfied merge with master.

-### master branch:
-    - Is the stable version of the code.

 ### Creating & merging a branch:
     ```php
         // Creating a new branch